Fight or Flight (Heroes): Plot

 As Peter Petrelli settles into his new life with Caitlin, a young woman named Elle – soon revealed to possess the ability to conjure electricity – searches for him at the Cork docks.

 Will directs her to the Wandering Rocks Pub.
 Ricky gets wind of Elle's search and sends Peter to stay at Caitlin's flat, rejecting his offer to deal with Elle on his own.

 While at Caitlin's, Peter decides to open the box, and finds (among other items) his passport, a plane ticket from New York City to Montreal, and a photo of himself and Nathan (whom he doesn't recognize).

 While frustrated about the lack of useful information in the box, Peter accidentally taps into his precognitive ability and paints a picture, befuddling Caitlin in the process.

 The final picture shows Peter and Caitlin outside what looks like to be the Notre-Dame Basilica in Montreal.
 At the same time, Elle visits the Wandering Rocks Pub and meets Ricky, who lies about seeing Peter.
 Elle uses her ability to weld the doors closed and electrocutes Ricky, leaving his horrifically charred corpse behind.

-Later, she receives a phone call from a man she identifies as “daddy”; for killing Ricky, she is ordered to halt her assignment of finding Peter and return to the Company headquarters.
+Later, she receives a phone call from a man she identifies as “Daddy”.
+For killing Ricky, she is ordered to halt her assignment of finding Peter and return to the Company headquarters.

 Peter and Caitlin are summoned to the Pub.
 Caitlin is distraught by her brother's death and is not comforted when Peter confesses that Ricky's killer was there looking for him.
 The episode ends on his ominous statement, "I can't hide anymore.
 I can't hide."

 Monica Dawson is questioned by the police concerning the attempted robbery (from "The Kindness of Strangers").
-She refuses to identify the assailant, a local gangbanger, for fear of retribution.
+She refuses to identify the assailant, a local hoodlum, for fear of retribution.

 Later, she is speaking to Micah Sanders at the Dawson home and unconsciously mimics his piano skills.
 Micah figures out that she has an ability and confesses his own to her.
 Using a 9th Wonders! comic book as an example, he theorizes that Monica possesses muscle mimicry, which is the ability to mimic any physical action she sees.

 Together, the two test her ability's limits; she copies a complicated jump rope routine and martial arts moves from Dragon: The Bruce Lee Story but is interrupted by Dr. Mohinder Suresh.